ArekHalpern/personal-editor/prd.md

    ✅ React + TypeScript
    ✅ Tiptap for the editor
    ✅ shadcn UI components
-   ⏳ OpenAI (or similar) for AI-based enhancements
+   ✅ OpenAI for AI-based enhancements
+   🆕 Vector Database for embeddings

    The goal is to deliver a modern, minimal design text editor that seamlessly edits and previews HTML content, uses AI features for suggested improvements, and keeps everything in a single local file if the user chooses.